lalalic/qili/README.md

 			> callback=function(req/*{message,app}*/, res/*{send}*/)
 			> when event name is empty, callback will be called on every event
 	* pubsub:
-		* init: return a pubsub object, or nothing to use in-memory built-in
+		* init(app): return a pubsub object, or nothing to use in-memory built-in
 		* onConnect: a callback for subscription connection
 		* onDisconnect
 	* appUpdates: support 2 ways